iamhyw/SwiftBinanceChain/README.md

 ### Wallet

-Initialise wallets using mnemonic phrases, or generate random new ones.
+Initialise using a mnemonic phrase, or generate a random new one.

 ```swift
 import BinanceChain